LeChat76/Projet12OC/README.md

     <img alt="logo" src="https://github.com/LeChat76/Projet12OC/assets/119883313/818fa4f7-5575-4816-ac33-7b6bce54a428">
 </p>

-### 4 - 1 creation of employees
+### 4 - 1 creation of employees(M*)
--> Only management department can access to this menu
 * username    : the username of the employee he will use to connect in the application
 * password    : 8 caracters min, at least one number, at least one letter, at least on special caracter
 * email       : bad format of the email will be rejected
 * department  : select department of the user by choosing in list
-### 4 - 2 view modification of employees
+### 4 - 2 view modification of employees(CM*S)
 -> According to your access rights, you can view or modify customers values:
 * select employee by username, if you don't know press [ENTER] to choose by list
 * if your rights access permit, you will be invited to modify values of the contract, else just view information
-### 4 - 3 (soft) delete employee
+### 4 - 3 (soft) delete employee(M*)
--> According to your access rights, you can (soft) delete employees:
-* select an customer by name, if you don't know press [ENTER] to choose by list
+* select an employee by name, if you don't know press [ENTER] to choose by list
 * Confirm, or not, the deletion
+### 4 - 4 generate token
+-> only management department employees and superadmin account can access to this menu
+* select an employee by name, if you don't know press [ENTER] to choose by list
+* file `token.tkn` will be created in root folder of this application.
+This file contain a token, the same will be stored in the database associated to the concerned employee.
+Now you can log to the application by typing : `python.exe .\main.py --token` to auto connect

 ------------------------------------------------------------------------------------------------------------------

 ## Test
 You can launch integrity test with this command : `coverage run -m unittest discover -v .\tests\unit_tests\`